 - Finely chop the garlic.

 - Once your squash is cooled, place the chilled noodles (or chunks) into a giant bowl and add the tomato, basil, and garlic.

 - Add in your 2 tbsp of healthy oil and combine all the ingredients.

 - Place the salad mixture back in the refrigerator for a minimum of 30 minutes.

-- Once the entire salad mixture has chilled thoroughly, add in your 2 tbsp of grated parmesean cheese and garnish with two full basil leaves.
+- Once the entire salad mixture has chilled thoroughly, add in your 2 tbsp of grated parmesan cheese and garnish with two basil leaves.

 You could cut down on the cooking time by serving this salad cooked, but during the summer don’t you just love a pasta salad or chilled veggies?
 I know that I do.

 [Tweet “Tasty summer salad for your 4th of July BBQ — Spiralized Butternut Squash Caprese Salad via @BeetsPerMinute http://beetsperminute.com/spiralized-but…-caprese-salad/”]

 Do you like basil?
 What’s your favorite Italian dish?